 My name is Sandy Logan, I'm from Edinburgh and build websites and web applications for a living.

-I've been lucky enough to work with lots of interesting people over the years: bands, shops, artists, writers, heritage organisations, clubs, societies, photographers and videogame developers, working with clients both local and international.
+I've been lucky enough to work with lots of interesting people over the years: bands, shops, artists, writers, heritage organisations, clubs, societies, photographers and videogame developers, working alongside local and international clients.